 Albertville Bankruptcy Lawyers & Attorneys

-Call us today!
-(256) 945-0502
+Call us today at (256) 665-9473

 Should you be one of the millions of Americans unfortunately overwhelmed with debt?
 If so, then call one of our Albertville bankruptcy lawyers for a consultation in person or over the phone.
 Currently, our Albertville bankruptcy lawyers are charging $850 for most Chapter 7 bankruptcy filings in Marshall County and the surrounding areas.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Albertville or anywhere else in Marshall County, then your bankruptcy hearing will likely be in downtown Huntsville.

-If you and your spouse do not make enough to pay any creditor back then you can file Chapter 7.
+If you and your spouse do not make enough to pay any creditor back then you can file Chapter 7 bankruptcy.
 The other consideration is property, since Chapter 7 is sometimes called a liquidation bankruptcy.
 As long as you don’t have large amounts of equity in your home or vehicles then you should be able to file Chapter 7 and keep your home and other property.
 Call our local Albertville bankruptcy lawyer today for more information.

 Bankruptcy Lawyers in Albertville

 Our Albertville bankruptcy lawyer can discuss your financial situation and work with you to determine if filing bankruptcy is the right option for you.
 You can opt to do your consultation over the phone or in our Huntsville office on Memorial Parkway.
 Should you be considering filing for bankruptcy in Marshall County, Alabama then give us a call today.